 If you’re not using an all in one tomato compost and fertiliser, it’s important to regularly feed tomato plants with a high-potash liquid fertiliser.
 Make time to regularly remove side shoots from your tomato plants; check for side shoots at the base of the plant all the way up to the top of your plants.
 You want your tomato plants to produce a good harvest of tomatoes, not an abundance of side shoots, so this simple task really is worthwhile.

 There are so many wonderful vegetables you can grow now!
-Sow seeds of: pumpkins, squash, courgettes, chicory, cucumbers, spring onions, broad beans, runner beans, French beans, Borlotti beans, broccoli, cauliflower, lettuce, endive, Florence fennel, peas, mange tout, kohlrabi, sweetcorn, beetroot, carrots, radishes, turnips, kale, leaf beet, and chard.
+Sow seeds of: pumpkins, squash, courgettes, chicory, cucumbers, spring onions, broad beans, runner beans, French beans, Borlotti beans, broccoli, cauliflower, lettuce, endive, Florence fennel, peas, mange tout, kohlrabi, sweetcorn, beetroot, carrots, radishes, turnips, kale, leaf beet, and Swiss chard.

 Mulch under your strawberry plants with straw to keep your developing strawberries clean, and help to protect your fruit from slugs and snails.
 You’ll also need to protect your ripening strawberries from the birds with netting – ensure that the holes in your netting are wide enough for bees to enter, so they can get inside to pollinate your strawberry flowers.

 If you’ve planted potatoes and you have young shoots appearing now, draw up the soil around the plants to form a ridge or mound, which will protect the emerging shoots from frost.
 If you’ve any potatoes left to plant, now’s the time – don’t forget!